WorstUcdProgrammer/PharmacyInventory/README.md

 - [x] Full Frontend interaction with Backend CRUD operations
 - [x] Rerender page when database changed
 - [x] Ask for user permission to camera for real time scanning
+- [x] Generate barcode for printing when click the drug's inventory id

 ## Learn More